nequalszero/WebSocketChatApp/README.md

 # Project Setup Checklist
 Here's a Rails/React/Redux setup checklist.
-It should only serve as a reminder.
-Ask a TA if you don't understand _why_ you're configuring something on this list.

 * [ ] `rails new`
   * Add `--database=postgresql` if using Postgres.